jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Vouivre.md

 RacialMods:
 Languages: Common, Sylvan
 SQ: amphibious, snake empathy
+SpecialAbilities:
+  Snake Empathy (Ex): >
-SpecialAbilities: Snake Empathy (Ex) A vouivre can communicate and empathize with snakes.
+    A vouivre can communicate and empathize with snakes.
 It can use Diplomacy to alter such an animal's attitude, and when doing so gains a +4 racial bonus on the check.
+  Unwavering Mind (Ex): >
-Unwavering Mind (Ex) A vouivre gains a +4 bonus on saving throws to resist mind-affecting effects.
+    A vouivre gains a +4 bonus on saving throws to resist mind-affecting effects.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: